contents

 Whether it’s a free eBook, a limited-time discount, or a demo of your service, your offer should feel irresistible to your target audience.
 The more tailored and specific your offer is to their needs, the more likely it is to generate conversions.

-2. The Campaign: Reaching and Engaging Your Audience
+2. The Campaign: Reaching and Engaging The Right Audience

 Your campaign is the vehicle that delivers your offer to the right audience.
 This includes the ad creative, targeting strategy, and platform you use.
 A successful campaign has: